Around the Office

 Get rid of smoke odor

 If you’ve recently burned a steak — or if your chain-smoking aunt recently paid you a surprise visit — remove the lingering smoky odor by placing a shallow bowl about three-quarters full of white or cider vinegar in the room where the scent is strongest.
 Use several bowls if the smell permeates your entire home.
 The odor should be gone in less than a day.
 You can also quickly dispense of the smell of fresh cigarette smoke inside a room by moistening a cloth with vinegar and waving it around a bit.
+Learn how “thirdhand smoke” like this can actually be seriously harmful.

 Clean chrome and stainless steel